Monday, April 27, 2015

 Jean Renoir's aunt would go to hear her.
 Vuillaume did not know her personally but mentions a speech.
 When guards took her for a spy they at first refused to believe who she was, which means that they had heard of her.

-• At her death she thought herself forgotten.
-But her funeral convoy attracted a crowd of 120,000, which helped unite the Socialist movement (in 1905):
+• Yet her funeral convoy attracted a crowd of 120,000, which helped unite the Socialist movement.

-Louise Michel's Funeral Cortège by Albert Peters-Desreract, Saint-Denis City Museum
+Louise Michel's Funeral Cortège by Albert Peters-Desreract, Musée d'art et d'histoire de Saint-Denis

 Zoom (scroll way down)